dbeltra/movie-info-fetcher/README.md

 - Includes director for better accuracy
 - Uses date filtering to find relevant results
 - Prioritizes official trailers over fan content

+### Multiple Directors

+The tool intelligently handles multiple directors in various formats:
+- `Director A & Director B`
+- `Director A, Director B & Director C`
+- `Director A and Director B`
+- `Director A / Director B`
+- `Director A + Director B`

+When multiple directors are found, it searches for each director's popular films and combines the results.

+### Smart Exclusions

+The tool automatically excludes the current movie from its own related films list, ensuring you get genuinely different recommendations.
+It also respects existing data - if a movie already has related films listed, it won't overwrite them.

 ## ⚙️ Configuration